DiamondLightSource/pymalcolm/CONTRIBUTING.rst

 * Choose a new PEP440_ compliant release number (but with dashes until we move to python3)
 * Add a release note in CHANGELOG.rst
 * Git tag the version with message from CHANGELOG
-* Push to github and travis will make a release on pypi
+* Push to github and GitHub Actions will make a release on pypi
-* Push to internal gitlab and do a dls-release.py of the tag
+* Push to internal GitLab and do a dls-release.py to the Python 3 area of the tag

 .. _PEP440: https://www.python.org/dev/peps/pep-0440